ASHLEE FROESEB.A. (Hons), LL.B

 Ashlee Froese is lawyer and trademark agent, who is recognized by the Law Society of Ontario as a Certified Specialist in Trademarks Law.
 With over 10 years’ experience practicing branding and fashion law, Ashlee provides a deep understanding of brand protection strategies.
 Ashlee manages, enforces, commercializes and protects clients' brands domestically and internationally.
 She also creates strategies for the planning and execution of brand protection strategies.
-Ashlee is recognized by the World Trademark Review as one of the top 1000 trademark lawyers in the world.
+Since 2017, Ashlee has been consistently recognized by the World Trademark Review as one of the top 1000 trademark lawyers in the world.
+In 2019, Ashlee was only one of 39 lawyers across Canada to be granted the Lexpert Zenith Award, which recognizes Ashlee as a change maker in law.
+Ashlee is a City Moguls award recipient, which recognizes her entrepreneurship and dedication to philanthropy.
 Prior to launching Froese Law, Ashlee was a partner on Bay Street.

 Ashlee's scope of practice includes trademarks, copyright, licensing, domain name, social media, marketing/advertising and packaging/labelling laws.
 Ashlee also assists in drafting and negotiating commercial agreements associated with the manufacture, distribution, sale and advertisement of branded products and services.